THE DAHMER CASE: PUBLIC RECORDS DON’T MATCH THE STORY

 It involved Jeremiah Weinberger.

-Most people know Weinberger as one of Jeff Dahmer’s alleged victims.
-Few know that he worked for Steve Toushin, one of the federal government’s most prominent anti-pornography targets.
+Most people know Weinberger only as one of Jeff Dahmer’s alleged victims.
+Few know that he worked for Chicago adult entertainment entrepreneur Steve Toushin—a man who had already endured years of federal surveillance, investigations, prosecutions, raids, and pressure during the government’s war on pornography.

 Read More: Were Jeff Dahmer and Jeremiah Weinberger FBI Informants?